jrfnl/clearPHP/_rules/security/know-your-variables.md

 If the variable doesn't exist, extract may pollute the current scope with a lot of variables, some of which may interfere with the current one.

 It is recommended to use `extract()` as rarely as possible.
-Arrays which indexes are fully under control is the right situation for its usage.
+Arrays whose indexes are fully under control is the right situation for its usage.
 Using it with the option `EXTR_OVERWRITE` is highly discouraged.

 #### Alternatives